 If you don't have enough gains to absorb losses, you could be left with losses in excess of the annual ordinary-income deduction limit.
 So think twice before selling an investment at a loss.
-After all, if you hold on to the investment. it may recover the lost value.
+After all, if you hold on to the investment, it may recover the lost value.
 In fact, a buy-and-hold strategy works well for many long-term investors because it can minimize the effects of market volatility.

 Of course, an investment might continue to lose value.
 That's one reason why tax considerations shouldn't be the primary driver of investment decisions.
-If you're ready to divest yourself of a poorly performing stock because, for example, you don't think its performance will improve or your investment objective or risk tolerance has changed, don't hesitate solely for tax reasons.
+Plus, you can carry forward excess losses until death, and building up losses for future use could be beneficial.
+(See Case Study 5.)